Scholarships, grants, financial aid, monthly payment plan, credit card payments and more!

 Located in the geographical and economical heart of New Zealand's largest city, the University of Auckland is surrounded by beautiful parks, galleries, museums, shopping areas and more bars and cafes than you can count.
 This prestigious university is ranked within the top 100 universities in the world offering a diverse catalogue of courses in a wide range of subjects.

-- Apply for the Auckland UpFront Scholarship: up to $7,500 to cover airfare and program deposit (and the rest is distributed as a cash stipend)
+- Apply for the Auckland UpFront Scholarship: up to $7,500 to cover airfare and program deposit — complete the IFSA scholarship application in your Student Portal!

 - Live and learn on a city campus buffered by parkland, a great environment for the independent student